Overview

 Year: 4

 The fourth year of the MBBS programme, the Final (F) Year, is a year of Advanced Clinical Practice where students are supported to achieve the mastery standard required for foundation practice, and expand their horizons with public health experience, the final year Student Selected Component, and an Elective.
 During the assistantships in medicine, surgery and general practice, a one-to-one apprenticeship with a foundation doctor or general practitioner, allows students to achieve the standard of teamwork and clinical practice expected in foundation years.
-Rotations in critical care and anaesthetics and accident and emergency complete the F year programme.
+Rotations in anaesthetics and intensive care and emergency medicine complete the F year programme.

 Standard entry conditions